 Responsibilities of Each Role

-Nurse practitioners have more authority than registered nurses.3 While registered nurses implement care plans, nurse practitioners can design them (although some states may require a physician’s signoff).7
+Nurse practitioners have a broader scope of clinical authority and responsibilities than registered nurses.3 While registered nurses implement care plans, nurse practitioners can design them, although some states may require a physician’s signoff.7

 Registered Nurse vs Nurse Practitioner Schooling

-Nurse practitioners earn a higher education than registered nurses.7 Registered nurses need to earn an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) and pass the NCLEX-RN exam.
-Nurse practitioners must have at least a Master of Science in Nursing (MSN) and a specialty certification to practice.
+Nurse practitioners earn a higher education than registered nurses.7 Registered nurses must earn an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) and pass the NCLEX-RN exam.
+Nurse practitioners must earn a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP), or complete a post-graduate certificate following an MSN or DNP, along with a specialty certification, to practice as an Advanced Practice Registered Nurse (APRN).

 Salary Differences